phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-20-jim-jennings-thinks-canadian-s-should-be-scared-shitless.md

 ![guardian-keep-it-in-the-ground.jpg](/files/guardian-keep-it-in-the-ground.jpg)

 It's a perspective that perhaps Canadian's should not hold their breath to see on the home page of the Globe and Mail.
 When I asked Jennings -- a self-proclaimed carbon-conscious citizen (he walks to work, doesn't own a car, turns off lights) -- about The Guardian UK's recent [home page take over](http://www.theguardian.com/environment/keep-it-in-the-ground-blog/2015/mar/25/keep-it-in-the-ground-campaign-six-things-weve-learned) that encouraged readers to keep oil in the ground, after reminding me that he was not at the panel representing the Globe he predicted that it would be unlikely that Canadians would see something similar at home.

+[^1]: Lau dropped me a note clarifying that, in fact, HuffPo editors in Canada do original reporting as part of their jobs, just not 100% of the time like the dedicated reporters.